rosflight/rosflight_firmware/docs/user-guide/overview.md

 # Companion computer

-ROSflight is primarily intended to be used with a companion companion computer running ROS.
+ROSflight is primarily intended to be used with a companion computer running ROS.
 The ROS interface is provided by the [rosflight_io](http://wiki.ros.org/rosflight) node.
 All configuration of the flight controller is done through the ROS service API provided by `rosflight_io` (see the [parameter configuration](/user-guide/parameter-configuration) documentation page).
 Sensor data such as IMU measurements are streamed from the flight controller to the companion computer and published as ROS topics.
 Control setpoints can also be sent to the flight controller by publishing to the appropriate ROS topic (see the [autonomous flight](/user-guide/autonomous-flight) documentation page).

-_A quick note on terminology:_ We commonly refer to the companion computer as the "onboard" computer, since it is carried onboard the vehicle (as in board the train).
+!!! note
+    To avoid confusion, we try to consistently use the following terminology:

+      - **Flight controller:** The embedded board (such as a Revo or Naze32) that runs the ROSflight firmware and performs I/O with sensors and ESCs
+      - **Companion computer:** A Linux computer, running ROS, that is mounted on the vehicle and has a physical serial connection with the flight controller
-However, we also refer to the control setpoints passed from that computer to the flight controller as "offboard" control (as in circuit board).
-The control is "offboard" from the perspective of the flight controller, even though the computer providing those commands is "onboard" the vehicle.
+      - **Offboard control (setpoints):** The control setpoints passed from the companion computer to the flight controller.
+The control is "offboard" from the perspective of the flight controller, even though the computer providing those commands is mounted onboard the vehicle.
 Perhaps this is not the greatest terminology, but hopefully this helps clear up potential confusion.

 # RC safety pilot